gregory-nelson/Cornell-Shimtah/documents/design-journey.md

 > 2. Tell us about things that don't work, what you wanted to implement, or what you would do if you keep working with the client in the future.
 Give justifications.

+We just used the course provided php to display the submitted content on the signup form.
+Ideally we would create a script that notified a club leader when someone fills out the interest form.

 > 3. Tell us what you, as a team, learned while working on this project.

+Technically, we built on our javascript fundamentals to create the interactive gallery, and on our html and css skills in order to build a clean and professional looking website.
+The most valuable part of this project however was learning how to develop as a team.
+We learned early on that if you do not communicate clearly what and when you are working on something issues will develop and the redundant solutions we created wasted time.
+By the end we feel that we had created a fairly efficient workflow primarily communicating over groupMe, but also occasionally meeting up in person when needed.

 > 4. Tell us anything else you need us to know for when we're looking at the project.